MichalOpoka/ecfr/cfr/title-12-Banks-Banking/chapter-VII-National-Credit-Union-Administration/subchapter-A-Regulations-Affecting-Credit-Unions/part-702-Capital-Adequacy/subpart-C-Alternative-Prompt-Corrective-Action-New-Credit-Unions/section-702.306.md

 (a) *Schedule for filing* - (1) *Generally.* Except as provided in paragraph (a)(2) of this section, a new credit union classified “moderately capitalized” or lower must file a written revised business plan (RBP) with the appropriate Regional Director and, if State-chartered, with the appropriate State official, within 30 calendar days of either:

-(i) The last of the calendar month following the end of the calendar quarter that the credit union's net worth ratio has not increased consistent with its the-present approved business plan;
+(i) The last of the calendar month following the end of the calendar quarter that the credit union's net worth ratio has not increased consistent with its then-present approved business plan;

 (ii) The effective date of classification as less than “adequately capitalized” if the credit union has no then-present approved business plan; or